Meet the program directors, faculty instructors and staff for the Community Hospital South Osteopathic Family Medicine Residency program.

 He is married and has a son.
 He enjoys swimming, gardening and spending time with his family.

-Jacklyn Kiefer, DOJacklyn Kiefer, DO
+Jacklyn Kiefer, DO

 Assistant Director

-Dr. Kiefer is trained in family medicine and sports medicine.
+Dr. Kiefer is board certified in family medicine and primary care sports medicine.
 She is originally from Brazil, Indiana.
 Dr. Kiefer attended the University of Notre Dame in South Bend, Indiana for her BA and University of New England College of Osteopathic Medicine for her DO degree.
 She completed her family medicine residency at St. Joseph’s Regional Medical Center in South Bend and a primary care sports medicine fellowship at ProMedica Toledo Hospital in Toledo, Ohio.
 Dr. Kiefer stayed on as residency and fellowship faculty in Toledo where she also served as team physician for the University of Toledo (NCAA Division 1) for nine years.
 She joined Community Health Network in 2018.

 Assistant Director